Universal noise-precision relations in variational quantum algorithms: Universal Error Estimations

-We consider the case where all $A_j$ are Pauli operators, and the depolarizing noise $\mathcal{D}_{k, q_k}$ acting on the same qubit number $k$ as $A_j$ is inserted after each $U_j(\theta_j)$.
+For concreteness, we consider the case where all $A_j$ are Pauli operators.
+The noise model is the local depolarizing noise model, i.~e.~depolarizing noise $\mathcal{D}_{k, q_k}$ acting on the same qubit number $k$ as $A_j$ is inserted after each $U_j(\theta_j)$.
 We again set $q_k = (4^{k-1} - 4^{-1})c_k q$ with the scale $q$ and the constant factor $c_k$ depending on $k$.
-In this case, one of the stochastic Pauli noise channels composing the depolarizing noise is the stochastic $A_j$-channel, and hence the derivative with respect to the virtual parameter associated with this channel is equivalent to the derivative with respect to the real parameter $\theta_j$.
-Such virtual parameters are not included in $\vec{\theta'} = (\theta_1',\theta_2',\cdots,\theta_{M'}')$, where the total number $M'$ of the virtual parameter is again in the order $O(M)$.
-Let $k_i$ be the number of qubits $A_i$ acting on.
-For convenience, we rescale the parameter as $\theta_i = \sqrt{c_{k_i}} \tilde{\theta}_i$.
-We also define $k_i'$ in the same way as in Eq.~(\ref{err-est-q}).
-Then, Eqs.~(\ref{err-est-q}) and (\ref{D2vp}) yield
+In this case, remind that one of the stochastic Pauli noise channels composing depolarizing noise is the stochastic $A_j$-channel.
+Then, the derivative with respect to the virtual parameter associated with this channel is equivalent to the derivative with respect to the optimizing parameter $\theta_j$.
+We exclude such non-proper virtual parameters, and only consider proper virtual parameters as the virtual parameters $\vec{\xi} = (\xi_1,\xi_2,\cdots,\theta_{M_{\mathrm{DP, prop}}})$, \cod{where $M_{\mathrm{DP, prop}} < M_{\mathrm{DP}}$ is the number of the proper virtual parameters.} We note the number $M_{\mathrm{DP,prop}}$ of the proper virtual parameters is again of order $O(M)$.
+Let $m_i$ be the number of qubits $A_i$ acting on.
+We also define $k_\nu$ in the same way as in Eq.~(\ref{err-est-q}).
+Hence, $m_i = k_{\nu}$ holds for $\nu$ with $\xi_\nu$ associated with the depolarizing channel next to the $i$-th parametric gate.
+For convenience, we rescale the parameters as $\theta_i = \sqrt{c_{m_i}} \tilde{\theta}_i$.
+Let $c := \max_{\nu} c_{k_\nu}$.
+Then, we can prove the following proposition (see Appendix \ref{sec_prop2} for its proof): \cod{\begin{proposition} Let all $A_j$ $(j=1,\cdots,M)$ be Pauli operators.
+Under the above local depolarizing noise model, the following inequality holds